ahamidi/conduit-connector-template/README.md

 The `spec.go` file provides a programmatic representation of the configuration options.
 This is used by the Conduit server to validate configuration and dynamically display configuration options to end users.

-### How to build?
-Run `make build` to build the connector.

-### Testing
-Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.

-The Docker compose file at `test/docker-compose.yml` can be used to quickly start a Kafka instance.

 ### Configuration
-There are 2 types of "configs", general configs (that apply to both Sources and Destinations) and Source/Destination specific configs.
+There are 2 types of "configs":
+* general configuration (that applies to both, sources and destinations)
+* and source/destination specific configs.

 General configs should be added to `config/config.go` whereas any source or destination specific configs should be added to `source/config.go` and `destination/config.go` respectively